Tech-at-DU/React-Fundamentals-tutorial/P00-Setting-Up-React/content.md

 `ReactDOM.render(<App />, document.getElementById('root'));`

-This is the top level component.
+This is the top-level component.
 While `App` is a single component all the components it contains will be rendered.

 Take a look at `App.js` to see what it renders.